Frequently Asked Questions

 Answer: The Federal Register is a legal newspaper published every business day by the National Archives and Records Administration (NARA).
 It contains Federal agency regulations; proposed rules and notices; and Executive Orders, proclamations, and other Presidential documents.
 The Federal Register informs citizens of their rights and obligations and provides access to a wide range of Federal benefits and opportunities for funding.
-NARA's Office of the Federal Register prepares the Federal Register for publication in partnership with the U.S. Government Printing Office (GPO), which distributes it in paper and on the World Wide Web.
+NARA's Office of the Federal Register prepares the Federal Register for publication in partnership with the U.S. Government Publishing Office (GPO), which distributed in electronic format only on the World Wide Web.

 Code of Federal Regulations (CFR)

 Answer: The Code of Federal Regulations (CFR) is the codification of the general and permanent rules published in the Federal Register by the executive departments and agencies of the Federal Government.
 It is divided into 50 titles that represent broad areas subject to Federal regulation.
 Each volume of the CFR is updated once each calendar year and is issued on a quarterly basis.
 Note: All CFR titles are currently available electronically through GPO Access.
 The Internet address is: http://www.gpoaccess.gov/cfr/index.html.

 Explain briefly how the CFR program works.

 Answer: The CFR is comprised of articles that are submitted to the Office of the Federal Register (OFR) for publishing in the Federal Register and which are ultimately "codified" and then printed as the official regulation in the CFR publication.
 When the OFR puts together each Title for the next calendar year, they (OFR) decide which Titles require a complete printing based on the changes that were made since the last publishing.